DAMO-NLP-SG/multimodal_textbook/README.md

  ....
 ]
 ```
-Just like Obelics, the "images" and "texts" items are arranged interleavely:
+Just like [OBELICS](https://github.com/huggingface/OBELICS), the "images" and "texts" are arranged interleavely:
 - "Images" list contains multiple keyframes and "None", where "None" represents that the current position is text.
-The position of "None" in "texts" list is exactly the opposite.
+- "texts" list contain multiple asr text.
+The position of "None" in "texts" list is image.
-- "text_ocr_list" additionally contains text obtained through OCR on keyframes.
+- "text_ocr_list": In addition to asr text, "text_ocr_list" also includes OCR text.
 - "image_num", "text_num", "token_num": respectively represent the number of images, the number of asr text tokens, and the estimated total number of tokens in this sample.

-To view the dataset more conveniently, we have written a jupyter notebook: `./llava/dataset/show_interleaved_dataset.ipynb`
+To view our dataset more conveniently, we have written a jupyter notebook: `./llava/dataset/show_interleaved_dataset.ipynb`

 ```
 cd example_data